Table Of Contents For This Page

 It's tough to give specifics about the CDL training through CRST as they use many different private CDL training companies.
 However, each program that CRST uses has been researched and is known to provide good training, otherwise CRST wouldn't use them.
 Basically, CRST does your research into finding a great CDL school for you and will hire you as soon as you complete your schooling and receive a valid CDL.

 Required training time will be based upon number of days as well as number of miles driven with a trainer.
 The minimum number of days required is 28, while the minimum number of combined miles (you and your trainer) is 14,000.
-Generally, trainees go with a trainer for 2 to 3 weeks then take a few days of home time before completing company training.
+The total length of the training program is 8 - 12 weeks.
+During that time, trainees go out on the road with a trainer for 2 to 3 weeks then take a few days of home time before completing company training.

 While driving with a trainer you will earn 30 cpm for half of the miles the truck travels.
 For example: